shwetaatgit/STAC-IITMandi.github.io/README.md

 # STAC-Website
-Website of Space Technology and Astronomy Cell, IIT Mandi
+The official website of Space Technology and Astronomy Cell (STAC), IIT Mandi.

+The website is hosted at stac.iitmandi.co.in